Continuing Education . Pre-College . Courses

 Students choose one area of study and earn three college credits for each session they attend.

 Students choose one area of study for each session they attend.
 College credits are awarded based on final course grade, and students can earn three credits per session, which a maximum of six credits.
-Complete applications will be reviewed, and accepted students will be placed into a course based on the strength of their portfolio and previous studio experience, with consideration from their personal statements and letters of recommendation.
-In some cases a student may also be placed into one of the Foundation in Art + Design courses, if their portfolio suggests more focus is needed in a traditional studio environment.

 Click on a course title to view a full description, example projects and an instructor bio.

 |Session 1: June 18 – June 30, 2023||

 Students are encouraged to apply by the February 15 priority deadline as space in each class is limited.
 After the priority deadline, applications will continue to be accepted until April 1 as space permits.
 Applicants who apply after February 15 will be notified of acceptance and class placement within two weeks of submitting their application.
 Students will be placed in a course based on their specified preferences, space availability, and strength of their portfolio.